Published 05:35 IST, October 4th 2020

 Advertisement

-NASA said, “Researchers expect any drugs that also demonstrate this trait in microgravity could make good candidates for safer, more effective, and affordable medicines to treat leukemia and or cancers.
+NASA said, “Researchers expect any drugs that also demonstrate this trait in microgravity could make good candidates for safer, more effective, and affordable medicines to treat leukemia and other cancers.
 This could improve survival rates for thousands of people every year.”

 Advertisement